 The number of awards is dependent upon the proposals received and the degree to which proposals meet the solicitation goals and NSF merit review criteria.

-Anticipated Funding Amount: up to $9,600,000 pending the availability of funds and quality of proposals.
+Up to $9.6 million pending the availability of funds and quality of proposals.